-I answered a question on the value of college degrees on Philosophy in Action Radio on 19 December 2010.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the value of college degrees on 19 December 2010.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Are college degrees worth the price paid for them?
 Do they offer a good value for the investment of time, effort, and money?
 Why or why not?
 And if not, how might a person obtain a solid education in the humanities instead?

 My Answer, In Brief: The value of standard college education is questionable, but much depends on the field and one's goals.
 You should consider whether college will serve your professional goals or not, because you can get a better education for much cheaper on your own.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.

 Thank you for contributing to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!